Artyko/Stepik-selenium-final-project/README.md

 ### More tests

-The project also presents autotests two different pages for guests and authorized users:
+The project also presents autotests of two different pages for guests and authorized users:

 ```
 pytest --tb=line test_main_page.py